 Only Daisy.
-Her voice was all right…not that drill-sergeant summons his nerves today could no longer bear.
-He was relieved.
+Her voice was all right…not that drill-sergeant summons his nerves today would no longer bear.
 He heard her run into the kitchen, the impact rattling the aluminum cabinets.
-His own door then flew against the cast iron pineapple that kept the knob from gouging the plaster.
-It struck a somber hwonk.
+His own door next flew against the cast iron pineapple that kept the knob from gouging the plaster, striking a somber hwonk.

 She came at him, doing something awkward with her arms.
 His experience with Daisy had never involved tenderness…and he’d never seen her cry.
 Nor had she ever visited Oland in his room.
 He gathered, after a moment, that she wanted comfort.
 To be cradled.
 Like a girl, he thought.
 He tried wrapping her in his own arms, while she sobbed.

 “You have to take me away from here!”